SakuraComputing/mean-stack-app/README.md

 Pull down the code
 Run npm install

-Start Mongod
+Create the meanhotel database in something like mLab and point the application at it

 install nodemon 1.14.12

 start nodemon

-Apllication runs on port 3000.
+Application runs on port 3000.